nordic-institute/X-Road/doc/EnvironmentalMonitoring/Monitoring-messages.md

 Fetching security server metrics uses the X-Road protocol.
 The `getSecurityServerMetrics` request requires a `securityServer` header element as specified by the security server targeting extension for the X-Road message protocol \[[PR-TARGETSS](#Ref_PR-TARGETSS)\] so that the request can be routed to a specific security server.

-`Body` element must contain `getSecurityServerMetrics` element.
+`Body` element must contain the `getSecurityServerMetrics` element.

-Optional `outputSpec` element can be used to define a set of specific environmental monitoring parameters.
-In this case a set of `outputField` elements are used to define requested metrics.
+An optional `outputSpec` child element can be used to request a subset of the metrics.
+The `outputSpec` consists of zero or more `outputField` elements referring to the `name` element of a metric in the `metricSet` named _systemMetrics_.
+Empty or missing `outputSpec` requests all available metrics.
-`outputField` elements should match metric names provided by [Dropwizard Metrics](https://github.com/dropwizard/metrics).
-Empty or missing `outputSpec` element will request all metrics. `getSecurityServerMetricsResponse` element in response will contain matching metrics.

 ```xml
 <SOAP-ENV:Envelope